mrclay/shibalike/README.md

 This allows you to use your own authentication system (based on any mechanism) and attribute provider to sign users into any app with an existing Shibboleth auth module.

-## Design
+### Design

 The design was based on [this blog post](http://www.mrclay.org/2011/04/16/shibalike-a-php-emulation-of-a-shibboleth-environment/), which laid out the initial concept.
 Unlike Shibboleth, Shibalike's SP ("Service Provider") and IdP ("Identity Provider") junction points must share a common backend storage (filesystem, DB, etc), and have access to each others' browser cookies.
-This limits complexity of implementation, but also ability.
+This limits the system's abilities to cross app boundaries, but also limits its complexity of implementation and setup.

-## Why?
+## Why Shibalike?

 If you maintain a PHP app that relies on an institutional Shibboleth IdP: